Distributed controller synthesis for deadlock avoidance: Two locks per process

-\begin{lemma} Suppose $(H,Z)$ satisfies \cref{Inv1,Inv2,Inv3}.
-If~\cref{alg:trim} fails then $H$ has no "sufficient deadlock scheme@@H".
+\begin{lem} Suppose $(H,Z)$ satisfies \cref{Inv1,Inv2,Inv3}.
+If~\cref{alg:trim} fails then $H$ has no "full deadlock scheme@@H" for $\PP$.
 After a successful execution of the algorithm all the invariants are still satisfied.
-If a successful execution does not remove an edge from $H$ then $H$ satisfies (Trim). \end{lemma}
+If a successful execution does not remove any edge from $H$ then $H$ satisfies "(Trim)". \end{lem}

 \begin{proof} Let $H'$ be the graph after an execution of \cref{alg:trim}.
 Observe that the algorithm does not change $Z$.
-If $H=H'$ then (Trim) holds.
+If $H=H'$ then "(Trim)" holds.
 If the algorithm fails then there is a lock with two outgoing "solo solid edges".
-Thus it is impossible to find a "sufficient deadlock scheme@@H" for $H$.
+In this case it is impossible to find a "full deadlock scheme@@H" in $H$, because of Property "($\star$)" above and since a "deadlock scheme" has exactly one outgoing edge from each lock.

-Finally, if the algorithm succeeds but $H'$ is smaller than $H$, we must show that all the invariants hold.
+Finally, if the algorithm succeeds but $H'$ is smaller than $H$, we must show that all the invariants on page~\pageref{page:inv} hold.
 Since the algorithm does not change $Z$, Invariants~\ref{Inv2} and~\ref{Inv3} continue to hold.
-For Invariant~\ref{Inv1}, suppose $t \edge{p} t'$ is the edge found by the algorithm.
-Observe that if $H$ has a "sufficient deadlock scheme@@H" $\ds_H$ then $\ds_H(p)$ must be this edge.
-So $\ds_H$ is also a "sufficient deadlock scheme@@H" for $H'$.
-In the other direction, a "sufficient deadlock scheme@@H" for $H'$ is also "sufficient@@H" for $H$, as $H'$ is a subgraph of $H$ and $\Proc_{H}=\Proc_{H'}$.
-The latter holds because $H'$ has the same locks as $H$. \end{proof}
+For Invariant~\ref{Inv1} we use Property "($\star$)" and the fact that a "deadlock scheme" has a unique outgoing edge from each lock to conclude that any "full deadlock scheme@@H" in $H$ is also a "full deadlock scheme@@H" in $H'$.
+For the other direction, a "full deadlock scheme@@H" in $H'$ is also "full@@H" in $H$, as $H'$ is a subgraph of $H$ with the same set of vertices. \end{proof}

-Our second algorithm searches for cycles formed by "solid edges" and eventually adds them to $Z$.
+Algorithm 2 below searches for "simple" cycles formed by "solid edges" and eventually adds them to $Z$.
 If such a cycle is "weak@@cycle" then it can be added to $Z$.
 If the cycle is "strong@@cycle", it may still be the case that its reversal is "weak@@cycle" (see $p_1, p_2, p_3$ in Figure~\ref{fig:alg1and2}).
 More precisely it may be the case that for every "solid edge" $t_i\act{p_i}t_{i+1}$ in the cycle there is also a reverse edge $t_i\lact{p_i}t_{i+1}$ (which is "solid" by definition, since $p_i$ is so).
 If the reversed cycle is also "strong@@cycle" then there is no $H$-"deadlock scheme".
 Otherwise, it is "weak@@cycle" and it can be added to $Z$.
-The result still satisfies the invariants thanks to the (Trim) property of $H$.
+We will show that the result still satisfies the invariants thanks to property "(Trim)".

-Figure~\ref{fig:alg1and2} presents a case where an application of \cref{alg:solid-cycles} followed by \cref{alg:trim} allows us to detect an inconsistency in the "solid edges", proving the absence of any "deadlock scheme".
+Figure~\ref{fig:alg1and2} presents a case where \cref{alg:solid-cycles} detects an inconsistency in the "solid edges", proving the non-existence of a "deadlock scheme".